Download the AR 670-1 App

-A: Yes they can require the purchase of current issued items of CTA 50-900
+A: Yes they can require the purchase of current issued items.

 16. Para 2-6 (H) Why must Commanders conduct periodic inspections of Uniform Items?

 A: 1.
-To ensure Soldiers possess the minimum quantities of uniforms and that uniforms fit properly and are serviceable
+To ensure Soldiers possess the minimum quantities of uniforms.

-3. To ensure Soldiers wear only uniform and heraldic items produced by certified manufacturers, and they meet the specifications for quality and design
+3. To ensure Soldiers wear only uniform and heraldic items produced by certified manufacturers.

-17. Para 2-7 Who must Maintain their clothing bag items and any supplemental clothing items they are issued and ensure that their uniforms and insignia conform to AR 670-1?
+17. Para 2-7 Who must Maintain their clothing bag items and any supplemental clothing items they are issued?

-18. Para 2-7 Who must ensure they Procure and maintain the uniforms and accessories appropriate to their assigned duties and ensure that their uniforms and insignia conform to specifications of DA Pam 670-1?
+18. Para 2-7 Who must ensure they procure and maintain the uniforms and accessories appropriate to their assigned duties?

-19. Para 3-1(A) Who will present a professional image at all times and will continue to set the example in military presence, both on and off duty?
+19. Para 3-1(A) Who will present a professional image at all times?

-A: includes Soldiers’ physical fitness and adherence to acceptable weight standards in accordance with AR 600–9
+A: a Soldiers’ physical fitness and adherence to acceptable weight standards.

 21 Para 3-1(B) What is a vital ingredient of the Army’s strength and military effectiveness?

-A: the pride and self discipline that American Soldiers bring to their Service through a conservative military image
+A: the pride and self discipline that American Soldiers bring to their Service.

 22. Para 3-1(B) Who is to ensure that military personnel under their command present a neat and soldierly appearance?

-26. Para 3-2 A 1 (A) What are the guidelines Leaders must use to judge appropriate haristyles?
+26. Para 3-2 A 1 (A) What are the guidelines Leaders must use to judge appropriate hairstyles?

-A: By guidance in Chapter 3 AR 670-1 Para 3-2A (A) and by the ability to wear all types of headgear (such as beret, patrol cap, or service cap/hat) and any protective equipment (such as protective mask or combat helmet) properly
+A: By guidance in AR 670-1, the ability to wear all types of army headgear, and any protective equipment properly.

 29 Para 3-2 Who will comply with hair, fingernail, and grooming policies while in any military uniform, or in civilian clothes on duty?